Home Sponsors Organizers

 • We will adopt the ACM TAPS Workflow .

-• For LaTeX authors, submissions should be made using the double-column format (example PDF ) using \documentclass[sigconf,review,anonymous]{acmart}.
+• For LaTeX authors, submissions are strongly recommended to be in the double-column format (example PDF ) using \documentclass[sigconf,review,anonymous]{acmart}. (please use the downloadable LaTex template or the Overleaf template ).

 • For Word authors, submissions should be made using either the double-column format (submission template , example PDF ) or the single-column template (submission template , example PDF ).